thomasokken/free42/windows/README.txt

 Copy Free42.exe to wherever you want it, e.g. create a directory "C:\Program Files\Free42" and put it there.
-When Free42 runs, it will create three additional files, in "My Documents"\Free42\ (this directory will be created if it does not already exist); the additional files are state.bin, print.bin, and keymap.txt, and they are used to store the calculator's internal state, the contents of the print-out window, and the PC keyboard map.
-Also, if you want to use a non-standard skin with Free42, this directory is where you have to store the skin's layout and bitmap files.
+When Free42 runs, it will create three additional files, in the Free42 directory (*) (this directory will be created if it does not already exist); the additional files are state.bin, print.bin, and keymap.txt, and they are used to store the calculator's internal state, the contents of the print-out window, and the PC keyboard map, respectively.
+Also, if you want to use a non-standard skin with Free42, the Free42 directory is where you have to store the skin's layout and bitmap files.
 For convenience, create a shortcut to Free42.exe and put it on the desktop or in the Start menu.
+(*) The Free42 directory is "My Documents"\Free42 by default, but you can change this in the Preferences dialog.
+If you select a different location, you must exit Free42, and then move the files from the old to the new Free42 directory manually.

 Upgrading from Free42 version 1.1.14 or earlier: